Biography

 Highlights from the last seasons include performances at the Teatro alla Scala di Milano and the Teatro Petruzzelli (Italy) as 5th Jew “Salome,“ at the Classionata Musikfestival in Solothurn (Switzerland) as Baron Mirko Zeta in “The Merry Widow“ at the Theatre Biel Solothurn in Paul Burkhard’s opera “Casanova in der Schweiz,“ at the opera houses of Rennes and Avignon (France) as Frank in “Die Fledermaus,“ and in Reggio Emilia (Italy) as Bill in “Rise and Fall of the City of Mahagonny.“

 In the upcoming season appearances in “Die Fledermaus“ are planned in Japan (New National Theatre, Tokyo) and France (Rennes, Nantes, Angers & Toulon).
-Additionally, Horst Lamned looks forward to sing concerts at the Classionata festival in Solothurn again
+Additionally, Horst Lamnek looks forward to sing concerts at the Classionata festival in Solothurn again